cobwebos/docs/articles/iot-edge/production-checklist.md

 ---
 title: 准备设备和部署以用于生产 - Azure IoT Edge | Microsoft Docs
-description: 了解如何从开发到生产中获取 Azure IoT Edge 解决方案，包括使用适当的证书设置设备，并为未来的代码更新制定部署计划。
+description: Learn how to take your Azure IoT Edge solution from development to production, including setting up your devices with the appropriate certificates and making a deployment plan for future code updates.
 author: kgremban
 manager: philmea
 ms.author: kgremban